Getting around Paris

 Paris Visite Pass

-In addition to unlimited travel on all modes of Parisian public transport in a given zone, the Paris Visite pass offers interesting discounts on admission to some sights (for a detailed list of discounts, see, for example, this website: transilien.com), but you'd have to visit quite a lot of sights in a day to make the price worthwhile compared to a single-day Navigo pass at 12 eur.
+In addition to unlimited travel on all Paris public transport in a given zone, the Paris Visite pass offers interesting discounts on admission to some sights (for a detailed list of discounts, see for example this website: transilien.com), but you would need to visit quite a lot of sights in a day to make the price worthwhile compared to the Navigo day pass for 12 eur.

 Prices and options